cloudflare/cloudflare-docs/content/durable-objects/api/hibernatable-websockets-api.md

 {{<Aside type="warning" header="WebSockets disconnection">}}

 Code updates will disconnect all WebSockets.
-If you deploy a new version of a Worker, every Durable Object is restarted, which means that any connections to old Durable Objects will be disconnected.
+If you deploy a new version of a Worker, every Durable Object is restarted.
+Any connections to old Durable Objects will be disconnected.

 {{</Aside>}}